 The World Lives A ‘Green’ Way of Life as One of the Most Environmentally Conscious Vessels at Sea

-- The World was the first Ship of its size burning only clean marine diesel rather than heavy bunker fuel making for a much more environmentally friendly vessel.
-The Ship is years ahead of the latest legislation requiring running on more environmentally friendly fuel while in many ports and coastal waters.
+- The World was the first Ship of its size designed to burn only clean marine diesel rather than heavy bunker fuel making for a much more environmentally friendly vessel.
+The Ship now only burns low Sulphur (less than 0.1% Sulphur) gas oil, below the IMO mandated limit of 0.5% Sulphur content.

-- The World is the first Ship to feature the Scanship wastewater cleaning system.
-In an effort to continuously improve and continue to exceed current and future international requirements, the Ship is undergoing a process to upgrade the system and discharge water quality.
+- The World was the first Ship to feature the Scanship wastewater cleaning system.
+In 2016 a Wartsila MBR treatment system was added in an effort to continuously improve and continue to exceed current and future international requirements.

-Equally impressive beyond the ‘firsts’ are environmentally conscious features that were incorporated into the original design.
+Equally impressive beyond the ‘firsts’ are environmentally conscious features that were incorporated into the original design and supplemented over time.

-- The World maintains a ‘Zero Discharge to Sea’ policy – no solid garbage of any kind is released to sea, even when permitted by international pollution regulations.
-Treated waste water is discharged but only in line with legislation governing the Ship’s speed and distance from land.
+- The World maintains a ‘Zero Discharge to Sea’ policy – no solid garbage or food waste of any kind is released to sea, even when permitted by international pollution regulations.
+Treated wastewater is discharged but only in line with legislation governing the Ship’s speed and distance from land.
 Items such as crushed glass, scrap metal and ash from incinerators and hazardous waste are disposed of on land as required by law.

-The World continues to research new technologies to reduce fuel consumption, emissions and its carbon footprint in order to remain one of the ‘greenest’ vessels sailing the high seas.
-Energy-saving initiatives include:
+The World continues to research new technologies to reduce fuel consumption, emissions, and its carbon footprint in order to remain one of the ‘greenest’ vessels sailing the high seas.
+Energy-saving initiatives that have been implemented include: